ansolantz/xPosure/README.md

 # xPosure (working title)

 ## Description
-xPosure is a social picture discovery and organisation application.
+xPosure is a picture sharing and organisation application.
 It is built using express, Node.js, mongoose, and bootstrap.

 ## User Stories